Sex BP – Blood Pressure Difference in Sex

 The impact of high blood pressure on sexual problems in women is not well understood.
 However, high blood pressure may have an impact on women’s sexual lives.

-High blood pressure can decrease blood flow to the vagina and lower rates of nitric oxide, a chemical that aids in the relaxation of smooth muscles.
+High blood pressure can decrease blood flow to the sexual organs and lower rates of nitric oxide, a chemical that aids in the relaxation of smooth muscles.
 It may result in the following symptoms in some women:

 - Reduced sexual drive or arousal